hinnet/Passwords/README.md

 - **Firebase Authentication**: Used for user management.

 ### Encryption:
-- **Expo Crypto**: For generating a unique salt value for each user.
+- **Expo Crypto**: Used for generating a unique salt value for each user.
-- **CryptoJS**: For encrypting generated passwords.
+- **CryptoJS**: Used for encrypting generated passwords.

 ### Testing:
-- **Expo Go**: For running the mobile app on device and testing manually.
+- **Expo Go**: Used for running the mobile app on device and testing manually.

 ## How to Get Started
-Download Expo Go SDK version 52 from https://expo.dev/go on Android device.
+Download Expo Go SDK version 52 from https://expo.dev/go on device.

 NOTE: Further instructions are in progress...